arkency/posts/posts/2020-04-21-why-commenting-code-is-evil.md

 end
 ```

 One could argue it's not that different from a comment.
 A method name can also lie.
-But still, it's less likely to ignore a method name or keep it out of sync with the actual code.
+But still, it's more difficult ignore a method name or keep it out of sync with the actual code.

 I always appreciated the naming of `dangerouslySetInnerHtml` in React.
 In my codebase, I'd rather add the `dangerous` prefix instead of going with a `// warning: dangerous` comment.